pergran1/Airflow-fanfiction-get-data-and-KPIs/README.md

 Example of the pyspark code can be found here: [Link to pyspark code](https://github.com/pergran1/Pyspark-KPIs-for-fanfictions-and-learning/blob/master/fanfiction_pyspark.ipynb)

 And that is all!
-This project was very fun and I learned a lot
+This project was very fun and I learned a lot.